open-atmos/PyMPDATA/paper/paper.md

   in particular in geosciences, aerospace engineering and financial modelling (for an overview of applications, see, e.g., section 1.1 in @Morton_1996).
-One of the key challenges in numerical solutions of problems involving advective transport is the preservation of sign of the advected field (for an overview of this and other aspects of numerical solutions to advection problems, see, e.g., @Roed_2019).
+One of the key challenges in numerical solutions of problems involving advective transport is sign preservation of the advected field (for an overview of this and other aspects of numerical solutions to advection problems, see, e.g., @Roed_2019).
 The Multidimensional Positive Definite Advection Transport Algorithm (``MPDATA``) is a robust explicit-in-time sign-preserving solver introduced in @Smolarkiewicz_1983 and @Smolarkiewicz_1984.